-When potential patients do not have a recommendation from family or friends on what healthcare professional to use, they typically turn to conducting their own research online.
+When potential patients do not have a recommendation from family or friends on what healthcare professional to use, they typically turn to conduct their own research online.
 This could entail using anything from the search engines to social media as long as the information they find is trustworthy and extensive.

 Ensuring your practice is listed everywhere that potential patients are searching for your services online is the key to driving more traffic to your web properties and therefore, more foot traffic to your practice.